Fabian Moreau: Washington Redskins / Football Team

-The Washington Redskins selected Moreau in the third round (81st overall) of the 2017 NFL Draft.
+The Washington Redskins selected Moreau in the third round (81st overall) of the 2017 NFL draft.
 He was the 12th cornerback selected in the draft.

 On May 26, 2017, the Washington Redskins signed Moreau to a four-year, $3.33 million contract that includes a signing bonus of $825,392.

 He competed with Kendall Fuller, Dashaun Phillips, and Josh Holsey for the job as the Redskins' starting nickelback.
 Head coach Jay Gruden named Moreau the Redskins' fifth cornerback on the depth chart to begin the season, behind Josh Norman, Bashaud Breeland, Kendall Fuller, and Quinton Dunbar.

-He made his professional regular season debut in the Washington Redskins' season-opening 17-30 loss to the Philadelphia Eagles.
-The following week, he made the first tackle of his career in a 27-20 victory over the Los Angeles Rams.
-On October 15, 2017, Moreau recorded three combined tackles and his first career pass deflection during a 26-24 win against the San Francisco 49ers.
+He made his professional regular season debut in the Redskins' season-opening 17–30 loss to the Philadelphia Eagles.
+The following week, he made the first tackle of his career in a 27–20 victory over the Los Angeles Rams.
+On October 15, 2017, Moreau recorded three combined tackles and his first career pass deflection during a 26–24 win against the San Francisco 49ers.

 Having primarily started as the team's nickelback, interim head coach Bill Callahan had Moreau start outside replacing Josh Norman and playing opposite of Quinton Dunbar in Week 12 of 2019.
-In his first start outside against the Detroit Lions, Moreau intercepted two passes thrown by Jeff Driskel in the 19–16 win.
+In his first start outside against the Lions, Moreau intercepted two passes thrown by Jeff Driskel in the 19–16 win.
 In the following week against the Carolina Panthers, Moreau recorded his third interception of the season off a pass thrown by Kyle Allen in the 29–21 win.
 He was placed on injured reserve on December 27, 2019.
 He finished the season with 44 tackles, five passes defensed, and three interceptions through 12 games and seven starts.

-Moreau made his return from injury in Week 1 of the 2020 season against the Philadelphia Eagles.
+Moreau made his return from injury in Week 1 of the 2020 season against the Eagles.
 During the game, Moreau intercepted a pass thrown by Carson Wentz in the 27–17 win.
 In Week 11 against the Cincinnati Bengals, Moreau intercepted a pass thrown by Ryan Finley late in the fourth quarter to secure a 20–9 win for the Football Team.